jonasthewolf/gsn2x/README.md

 The (optional) `inContextOf` links Justifications, Contexts or Assumptions.

-Every element may have an optional `url` attribute that will be used by Graphviz accordingly for a node in the graph.
+Every element may have an optional `url` attribute that creates a navigation link in the resulting SVG.
 This should support finding information more easily.
-Please note the supported output formats by Graphviz.

 Goals and Strategies can be undeveloped i.e., without supporting Goals, Strategies or Solutions.
 These elements should marked with `undeveloped: true`, otherwise validation will emit warnings.